 46 x 46cm (18 x 18”)

-A colour printed 12 count canvas, enough Anchor tapisserie wool to complete the design, a needle and easy to follow instructions, all in a black glossy gift bag.
+A colour printed 12 count canvas, enough Anchor tapisserie wool to complete the design, a needle, a colour picture and easy to follow instructions, all in a black glossy gift bag.